The following information describes Jessica Madrid’s education, training, and experience.

 In addition, Jessica Madrid has extensive training in Sand Tray Therapy.
 She has completed nine out of ten levels (126 hours) of Sand Tray Therapy training with Dr. Theresa Kestly.
 Sand tray therapy is a powerful modality that provides immediate access to the source of the problem for most clients.
 This is a great approach for nearly everyone and can be helpful for people who are feeling stuck and unable to move forward.

 To treat trauma, Jessica uses EMDR (Eye Movement Desensitization Reprocessing) and AEDP also know as Accelerated Experiential Dynamic Psychotherapy.
 Jessica received her initial EMDR training through Deborah Kennard with Personal Transformation Institute.
 Also, Jessica completed one of Dr. Diana Fosha trainings in AEDP for healing trauma.
-These therapies equips Jessica with the ability to provide a safe and secure theraputic environment to allow clients to heal their trauma safely.
+These therapies equip Jessica with the ability to provide a safe and secure theraputic environment to heal trauma safely.

 In addition, Jessica recieved training from Dale Paula in San Diego, California with the Emotional Freedom Technique (EFT) in April 2016.
 Jessica uses EFT-Tapping to help alleviate intense negative emotions.
 This technique is a self-help tool clients can use outside of therapy to manage difficulties they face everyday.